 - If the presentation of incident information is not omitted, or if you believe you are not responsible for one or more of the charges issued to you, review the list of invited witnesses.
 If you wish to request that additional witnesses (current University of Lynchburg students, faculty, or staff members only) who have first-hand knowledge of the alleged infraction be invited to participate in the hearing, contact the Office of the Dean of Students prior to the deadline specified in the hearing notice to discuss your request.
 The Office of the Dean of Students decides whether to grant your request.

 - Decide whether you wish to exercise your option to provide a written statement from one character reference to the hearing panel during the hearing.
 A character reference must be a current University of Lynchburg student, faculty, or staff member who is not participating in the hearing in another capacity.

 - Decide whether you prefer for the hearing to be open or closed to observers from the campus community (current University of Lynchburg students, faculty, and staff members only).

 When multiple charged students are involved in a single hearing, the hearing may be open to observers from the campus community only if all charged students express that preference.

-- Open Hearing: During an open hearing, current University of Lynchburg student, faculty, or staff members may be present in the hearing room to observe the proceedings up to the time when the hearing panel deliberates in private.
+- Open Hearing: During an open hearing, current University of Lynchburg students, faculty, or staff members may be present in the hearing room to observe the proceedings up to the time when the hearing panel deliberates in private.